 A prime case of psychographic division is focusing on the individuals who are thrifty.
 These individuals esteem a decent arrangement and have a tendency to be brilliant customers.

 Retail stores use this strategy more than anyone.
 Utilising marketing messages like “Amazing Prices” and “Best Online Specials” since it will resonate with the consumers they are trying to reach.

 The 5 Factors of Psychographic Segmentation

 Lifestyle centres around how a consumer lives their life.
-It asks questions like are they married, have they children, what’s their daily routine.
-Consumers that live a healthy lifestyle would be attracted to fitness and wellbeing products and services..
+It asks questions like whether are they married, have children, and what’s their daily routine.
+Consumers that live a healthy lifestyle would be attracted to fitness and well-being products and services.
 For example, a business that sells vegan foods would target healthy lifestyle consumers as opposed to consumers who heavily drink and smoke.

 Social status considers where a consumer is placed in society and what social class they belong to.
 Take an expensive jewellery brand for example, they will target the upper class as they know they will buy luxury items whereas the middle class are more likely to look for affordable products at the best value.